ryoto1993/SocketILS_Library/README.md

 ### 3. Dimming
 Now, all preparation is complete!
-You can dim lighting fixture in two ways.
+You can dim lighting fixtures in two ways.
 - dimAllByLumCct: dim all lighting fixtures uniformly by using luminosity percent and c.c.t. (correlated color temperature)
 - dimByLights: dim lighting fixtures by ArrayList of Light object